As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The way you close off your bottle will be critical in managing how much carbonation you lose from your bottle.
 One way that has been seen to be effective is using a plastic wrap covering secured with a rubber band, then placing the bottle in the refrigerator.
 However, it is even better if you can use an airtight cork.

-Finally, the higher the quality prosecco you buy, the better it will last in the refrigerator after being opened.
+Finally, the higher the quality of Prosecco you buy, the better it will last in the refrigerator after being opened.
 The bubbles in carbonated beverages attach to microscopic specks of materials in the bottle.

 After you have chosen your preferred method of keeping your bubbles in, regardless the prosecco should be placed in the refrigerator until you are ready to drink the rest of the bottle.